Hyatt Acquires Standard & Bunkhouse, Hotels Join World Of Hyatt

 Bottom line

 Hyatt purchased Standard Hotels in October 2024.
-We’re now seeing Standard properties start to join the World of Hyatt program, with a phased approach.
+We’re now seeing Standard and Bunkhouse properties join the World of Hyatt program.
 The good news is that the integration seems to be quite good, with full points earning and redemption opportunities, as well as elite perks.

 Hyatt has been growing quite a bit lately by acquiring new brands.
 While more World of Hyatt properties is a good thing, in an ideal world we’d see a bit more growth to existing portfolios, rather than just small new brands added.